Kilbourne/wp-dark-mode/readme.txt

 1. **Dark mode Switch Widget** – You can place the dark mode switch button using the WP Dark Mode Widget.
 1. **Presets Color Schema** – 5 exclusive presets color schema available to quickly change the dark mode color from the predefined presets.
 1. **Excludes Elements** – You can exclude specific elements being affected by the dark mode by using the CSS selectors.
+1. **Include Elements** - Only the elements within the selectors applied by dark mode.
 1. **Excluded Pages** – You can exclude specific pages from dark mode.
 1. **Custom Switch Text** – You can change the light/dark text of the switch.